OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 weight: "3"
 ---

-This document provides a detailed step-by-step guide to creating a new provisioning driver for OpenNebula Formation.
+Here you will find a detailed step-by-step guide to creating a new provisioning driver for OpenNebula Formation.
 It covers all the necessary components starting with the basic configuration, infrastructure provisioned using Terraform, and post-deployment configuration handled by Ansible.

 {{< alert title="Important" color="warning" >}}
-Please note that creating a driver requires working knowledge of both **Terraform** and **Ansible**, as they are fundamental to the provisioning and configuration workflows.
+Creating a driver requires working knowledge of both **Terraform** and **Ansible**, as they are fundamental to the provisioning and configuration workflows.
 {{< /alert >}}

 ## Getting Started from Scratch